 Tibial Plateau Leveling Osteotomy (TPLO) Homecare Instructions

-During confinement, his/her food intake will need to be reduced by at least 10% to help prevent weight gain.
+During confinement, their food intake will need to be reduced by at least 10% to help prevent weight gain.
 Most dogs will maintain their current weight if their food intake is reduced during the recovery time.
 We can judge this based on their weight at recheck exams.
 Water consumption should remain normal.

 Please monitor the incision twice daily over the next 10 to 14 days for the following: